Steelzen/Liner/README.md

 # Liner
-This is a mini social networking application cloning Twitter using Google Cloud Platform.
+Liner is a mini social networking application cloning Twitter using Google Cloud Platform.

+This is python project deployed on Google Cloud Platform focusing on backend technique.

 You can access this app in here => https://liner-351503.ew.r.appspot.com/

-This is python project deployed on Google Cloud Platform focusing on backend technique.

 Used tech
 - Flask